At a Glance

 Why Get Tested?

-To determine whether or not your prolactin levels are higher (or occasionally lower) than normal
+To determine whether or not your prolactin concentrations are higher (or occasionally lower) than normal

 When to Get Tested?

-When you have symptoms of an elevated prolactin, such as galactorrhoea (milk production not during pregnancy) and/or visual disturbances and headaches; as part of investigation for female and male infertility; for follow up of low testosterone in men
+When you have symptoms of an elevated prolactin, such as galactorrhoea (breast milk production, not during pregnancy) and/or visual disturbances and headaches; as part of investigation for female and male infertility; for follow up of low testosterone in men

 A blood sample taken from a vein in your arm